 Shout out to some new blog readers – especially our new friend, Lindsay (thanks for subscribing to our posts by email)!
 We went to a friend’s party over the weekend and brought this carrot cake for dessert.
 It was a hit!
 I was pleasantly surprised by how easy it was to put together, and how quickly it disappeared at the party.
 I hope everyone got a chance to taste it!

 For some reason, carrot cake makes me think of Spring, even though carrots are more of a summer food, right?
 Carrot cake also makes me think of Easter – I guess the carrot (usually made of icing) that many bakeries add makes me think of bunnies, which leads to the Easter bunny, and then it’s just associated in my head that carrot cake = Easter.
 So, since it’s technically Spring, I figured it was the perfect time to try my hand at making a carrot cake for the first time.

 For this recipe, I kept it simple and didn’t include any add-ins besides the carrots, but I did use applesauce in place of some oil to make it a little healthier.
 I made a simple cream cheese frosting and sprinkled some pecans on top for a decorative touch.
-(I tried to get walnuts, but Trader Joe’s recalled all of the walnuts they sell in their stores due to a potential salmonella contamination.).
 I think some people are very decided on what goes in their carrot cake and won’t budge on ingredients.
 Some like add-ins such as raisins or walnuts or pecans, and I also saw some recipes that added in canned pineapple.
 Feel free to add those ingredients and experiment.
 Go wild.
 Enjoy the process!